scottishgovernment/resources.mygov.scot/_criterion/open-data.md

 Make all non-personal, non-commercially sensitive data from the service available for re-use by others under an appropriate licence.

-## How point 13 improves their service
+## How point 13 improves the service

 Making data open will support: